 Additional charges for Sales Tax and Shipping will be added at Checkout

 Construction on the family’s summer home began in 1920.
 The Goffs designed an elegant house with solid oak banisters, an oak paneled hallway and a large oak fireplace in the living room that now serves as the Reserve Tasting Room in the Chateau.
 They designed fish ponds to the south of the house in the shapes of Lake Michigan and Lake Huron.
 Wine grapes grew on the property at this early time, but with the onset of Prohibition, prunes and walnuts were planted.
-A variety of exotic and ornamental plants were also on the property – palm, pine, pomegranate, fig, coffee, cork, oak and tea, as well as one apple tree presented to the Goff by the famous horticulturalist, Luther Burbank.
+A variety of exotic and ornamental plants were also on the property – palm, pine, pomegranate, fig, coffee, cork, oak and tea, as well as one apple tree.
 The Goffs occupied the property until the late 1960s.

 In the early 1970s, Ken Sheffield, Bob and Ed Merzoian, San Joaquin Valley table grape growers and shippers, began a search for the perfect setting to build a premium California winery.
 The Valley of the Moon was their first choice because of its rich viticultural heritage.
 Their attention focused on the remaining 250 acres of the Goff estate.
 The parcel had several advantages: The existing family home could be used as headquarters until new offices were constructed, and the land had proven that it could grow a variety of grapes.

 Chateau St. Jean was founded in October, 1973 and named after Jean Sheffield Merzoian, sister, sister-in-law, and wife to owners.

 The inaugural vintage was produced at another winery by Dick Arrowood, Chateau St. Jean’s first Winemaker.
 The first vintage made on property was 1975.